Moraesssa/agendarbrasil-health-hub/README.md

 ### Testing and Debugging Tools

-The project includes several debugging and testing utilities:
+The project includes several debugging and testing utilities.
+For comprehensive documentation of all testing scripts, see [Testing Scripts Documentation](./docs/testing-scripts.md).

 #### Environment Configuration Testing
 - **`test-env-vars.js`**: Environment variables validation script